China is the oldest nation on Earth that has never been truly conquered or had…

-Here are five books from or about Taiwan to devour before you head over the Asia’s most wondrous island nation.
+Here are six books from or about Taiwan to devour before you head over the Asia’s most wondrous island nation.

 Note: A writer that we haven’t read ourselves (looking to remedy that soon) but should very much be included on this list is the Taiwanese feminist writer Li Ang, she’s known for her idiosyncratic, candid and penetrating insights on gender politics in the social life in contemporary Taiwan.
 Currently in translation are The Butcher’s Wife and The Lost Garden.

 Two Trees Make A Forest by Jessica J. Lee

 This is, perhaps, the book to read before you visit Taiwan.
 Here, in the form of a blended biography, history book, linguistics text, and nature writing, is the definitive book on Taiwan.

 Two Trees Make A Forest tells a captivating story: that of both Jessica J. Lee herself and Taiwan as a nation, with Lee’s family tying the two together.
 Half of this book is a personal exploration of self-discovery, as Lee traces her family history.
 Born in Canada to a Welsh father and a mother born in Taiwan to two Chinese migrant parents, Lee has made a home in London and Berlin.
 Now, she is retracing her family’s steps.